Unified View in Skykit Beam Collections is designed to support video wall configurations with the E500 Media Player.

 What is Unified View?

 Unified View is a specialized layout orientation option within Skykit Beam Collections.
-Unlike standard Landscape or Portrait layouts—which are designed to play content on a single physical screen—Unified View layouts are designed for video wall configurations.
+Unlike standard Landscape or Portrait layouts, which are designed to play content on a single physical screen, Unified View layouts are designed for video wall configurations.

-Hardware Requirements: The E500 Media Player
+Hardware Requirements: E500 Media Player

 To use Unified View layouts, you must have the appropriate hardware.
 Unified View is exclusively designed for tenants using the Skykit E500 Media Player [2].

-The E500 is a powerful, commercial-grade media player built specifically for multi-display setups.
+The E500 is a commercial-grade media player built specifically for multi-display setups.
 It features four HDMI outputs, allowing a single device to drive up to four separate screens simultaneously [1].

 Available Unified View Configurations

-Depending on how your screens are mounted and connected to your E500 media player, you can choose between two primary orientations:
+Depending on how your screens are mounted and connected to your E500 media player, you can choose between two primary orientations.

-1. Unified View - Landscape
+Unified View - Landscape

-- 2x1: Two screens side-by-side
+- 2x1: Two screens side by side

 - 2x2: Four screens arranged in a square (two on top, two on bottom)

-- 3x1: Three screens side-by-side
+- 3x1: Three screens side by side

-- 4x1: Four screens side-by-side
+- 4x1: Four screens side by side

-2. Unified View - Portrait
+Unified View - Portrait

 - 1x2: Two screens stacked vertically